ibm-cloud-docs/containers/cs_cluster_scaling.md

 The cluster autoscaler Helm chart is available for standard classic and VPC clusters that are set up with public network connectivity.
-If your cluster cannot access the public network, such as a private cluster behind a firewall or a cluster with only the private service endpoint enabled, see [Using the cluster autoscaler for a private network-only cluster](#ca_private_cluster).
-If you connect to your private cluster from a VPN, verify your connection to your cluster by running `kubectl get pods`.
 {: important}

 Install the {{site.data.keyword.cloud_notm}} cluster autoscaler plug-in with a Helm chart to autoscale worker pools in your cluster.